ttb1812/stream-application/README.md

 # Getting Started
+Replace the appId, token with your own appID, token from project Agora in this path 'src/utils/containts.ts'.
 ## Step 1: Start the Metro Server

 First, you will need to start **Metro**, the JavaScript _bundler_ that ships _with_ React Native.